The stories on this page will update every 30 minutes. Hit your browser’s refresh button to see the latest stories.

 Posted: July 2, 2015, 9:39 am

 Good morning!
 Here are some career updates from the journalism community:

-Job of the day: The Verge is looking for an editorial developer.
+Job of the day: The Intercept is looking for a political corruption blogger.
 Get your résumés in!
-(Mediagazer)
+(The Intercept)

 Send Ben your job moves: email@example.com